Active Without Aches: How External Support Revolutionizes Tendon Load and Pain Relief

 Frequently Asked Questions (FAQ)

-Should I wear support all day?
+Should I wear external support continuously throughout the day?

 Next Steps for Active Living